gpcnetwork/gpc_va-linkage/README.md

 cat credentials | .\Datavant_Linux transform-tokens --to gpc_va -s <yoursite> -i tokenization_input.csv -o tokenization_output_<yoursitenameabbr>.csv --credentials
 ```

 #### Step 1.2 (Submission)
-Participating sites are expected to submit hash token files to GPC CC using the existing `GPC-<site>-Data-Load` role.
+1. **Login with Data-Load role**: go to <https://umbmi.awsapps.com/start#/> (Single-Sign-On portal), and log in to the AWS Management Console by selecting the “Management Console” next to your pre-defined role (`GPC-XXX-Data-Load`).
+Note that you will be required to put in MFA codes every time log into the AWS account.
 Any other roles will not guarantee access to the designated upload buckets (you may run into `access denied` error if using the wrong role).

-You will than follow either of the processes described below.
-Note that both processes use TLS/SSL secure protocol:
+2. **Upload data to designated bucket**: you will than follow either of the processes described below.
+Note that both processes use TLS/SSL secure protocols:

-a) either submit to their site-specific upload buckets via your site-specific submission url:
+- option a): Submit to their **site-specific upload buckets** via your site-specific submission url. **After logged in from the SSO portatl, instead of directly navigating that you will need to open a different brower tab and directly paste/

 | **GPC Site** | **S3 Bucket URL**                                                  |
 |--------------|--------------------------------------------------------------------|